better-serializer/better-serializer/README.md

 +------------------+----------------+--------+
 ```

+**This means that you can now effectively de/serialize 4x more entities (e.g. in API results) using the same
+amount of time than before!**

 Regarding the performance gains - I'd like someone to check the measured values, since the results seem quite great
 and I'm suspicious myself :).